fushengstat/MetaGIM/README.md

-r# MetaGIM: A procedure to incorporate individual-level data and high-dimensional summary statistics
+# MetaGIM: A procedure to incorporate individual-level data and high-dimensional summary statistics

 # Overview
-***MetaGIM*** is a novel method that integrates individual-level data and high-dimensional summary statistics using a divide-and-conquer scheme and meta-like procedure.
+**MetaGIM** is a novel method that integrates individual-level data and high-dimensional summary statistics using a divide-and-conquer scheme and meta-like procedure.

 # Installation
-***MetaGIM*** PACKAGE can be installed via Github.
+**MetaGIM** PACKAGE can be installed via Github.
 To install the latest version of MetaGIM package via Github, run following commands in R:
 ```{r, include = FALSE}
 library(devtools)
 devtools::install_github("fushengstat/MetaGIM")
 ```

 # Usage
-This is a good start point for using ***MetaGIM*** package.
+This is a good start point for using **MetaGIM** package.
 ```{r,include = FALSE}
 data(data, package="MetaGIM")